Aadv1k/kevlar/README.md

 ### Templating

-Templating is supported out of the box, kevlar has its own custom templating language which is supported out the box
+kevlar has it's own custom templating language which is supported out of the box

 #### Header tag